slowjams/Pro-ASP.NET-Core/z12-Understanding Middlewares.md

          Array.Copy(args, 0, ctorArgs, 1, args.Length);

-         // create an instance of the TMiddleware at runtime var instance = ActivatorUtilities.CreateInstance(app.ApplicationServices, middleware, ctorArgs);   // note that we pass as I ServiceProvider created in HostBuilder
+         // create an instance of the TMiddleware at runtime var instance = ActivatorUtilities.CreateInstance(app.ApplicationServices, middleware, ctorArgs);   // note that we pass as IServiceProvider created in HostBuilder
          //...
          return context => {
             //... need to grasp Expression and understand this part